JenniferUgo/JenniferUgo/README.md

 AI Systems Architect | Automation Consultant | Frontend Developer
 -----------------------------------

-Got it.
-Here's a refined version of the summary without naming specific tools, but still clear, professional, and aligned with your current focus:

----

 **Hi 👋 My name is Jennifer Ugo**
 **AI Systems Architect | Automation Consultant | Frontend Developer**